durovsky/rep/rep-I000X.rst

 Linux & real-time
 =========
 In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.
 Current version of DK-16xx PN IO - V2.6 works only with Linux kernels older than 3.8.
-For use with Ubuntu 12.04 and ROS Hydro following combination of Linux kernels was tested:
+For use with Ubuntu 12.04 and ROS Hydro, we recommend following combination of Linux kernels:

 Standard OS:  Up to date Ubuntu 12.04 with Kernel 3.11.0.26 Real-time OS: Ubuntu 12.04 with Kernel 3.5.7 + RTai 4.0

 Linux Kernel 3.5.7 + RTai extension installation guide is available here: TODO